Welcome to APARC

 The Walter H. Shorenstein Asia-Pacific Research Center (Shorenstein APARC) addresses critical issues affecting the countries of Asia, their regional and global affairs, and U.S.-Asia relations.
 As Stanford University’s hub for the interdisciplinary study of contemporary Asia, we produce policy-relevant research, provide education and training to students, scholars, and practitioners, and strengthen dialogue and cooperation between counterparts in the Asia-Pacific and the United States.

-Founded in 1983, Shorenstein APARC today encompasses six regional and thematic programs that advance our mission.
+Founded in 1983, Shorenstein APARC today encompasses seven regional and thematic programs that advance our mission.
 They include five vibrant research programs—focusing on China, Japan, Korea, Southeast Asia, and comparative health policy in the Asia-Pacific—and a Global Affiliates Program that strengthens relations and creates new opportunities for collaboration between the Center and Asian partners in the public and private sectors.

-Our research is broad and wide ranging, covering topics including innovation and entrepreneurship, education and development, political economy, governance and political movements, comparative health and health policy, Asia-Pacific regional cooperation, and U.S.-Asia relations.
+Our research is broad and wide-ranging, covering topics including innovation and entrepreneurship, education and development, political economy, governance and political movements, comparative health and health policy, Asia-Pacific regional cooperation, and U.S.-Asia relations.

 As global events unfold at remarkable speed, our scholars bring multiple disciplines and new insight to bear on matters of vital importance to Asian nations and the United States, such as the evolving situation on the Korean peninsula and the ways to engage North Korea; Asia’s quest for balance amid China’s rising power; Japan’s economic restructuring and political leadership; the impact of new technologies on the labor market in South Korea and other nations on the forefront of the Fourth Industrial Revolution; Asia’s shifting demographics and increasing rates of chronic disease; and the challenges facing U.S.-Asia alliances.